Ontario studies ethics crackdown for real estate agents

 The proposed new $50,000 fine for violations of the industry’s code of ethics would match the existing $50,000 maximum fine that can be imposed on individuals who breach the provisions of the Real Estate and Business Brokers Act (REBBA), which is the main legislation governing realtors in Ontario.
 However, unlike the rules for ethical code violations, general breaches of REBBA regulations are also punishable by imprisonment of up to two years less a day, and corporations can be fined up to $250,000.

-The Real Estate Council of Ontario (RECO), which regulates realtors in the province, would welcome having stronger powers to punish “bad apples” in the industry, said registrar Josh Richer.
+The Real Estate Council of Ontario (RECO), which regulates realtors in the province, would welcome having stronger powers to punish “bad apples” in the industry, said registrar Joseph Richer.

 Mr. Richer said RECO would also like to have the power to order real estate agents to repay or “disgorge” profits from improper transactions, and wants the power to directly revoke or suspend the realtors’ registration.